-with the sign as in Equation \eqref{Ederexample} remaining unchanged for all $n$.
+with the sign as in~\eqref{Ederexample} remaining unchanged for all $n$.
 Call the previous ratio (without the signs) $a_n$, and consider the odd and even terms of the convergent sequence $\{ a_n : n \in \N \}$ separately.
-Each of these subsequences are ratios of tail sums of convergent series $\sum_{k \geq m} b_k$ and $c \sum_{k \geq m} 4^{-k}$, say.
-Now the subsequence converges, whence
+Each of these subsequences comprise ratios of tail sums of convergent series $\sum_{k \geq m} b_k$ and $c \sum_{k \geq m} 4^{-k}$, say.
+Now the subsequences converge, whence

 as $m \to \infty$.
 Taking common denominators, we obtain:

 It follows that $b_m/(c 4^{-m}) \to \lim_n a_n$ as $m \to \infty$.
 In particular, the sequences $2^{N+2k} \varphi(\psi^{-1}(N+2k))$ and $2^{N-1+2k} \varphi(\psi^{-1}(N-1+2k))$ both converge, and to the common limit $\lim_{n \to \infty} a_n$.
 Hence $\lim_{n \to \infty} a_n = \lim_{n \to \infty} 2^n \varphi(\psi^{-1}(n)) = c_\varphi$ exists.